-The full benefits of the Tram Business Case are only delivered with implementation of the full Phase 1a.
+The full benefits of the Tram Business Case are only delivered with implementation of the full Phase 1a

 The TEL business is demonstrably stronger in the medium to long term with tram added to the existing bus business even if the tram is only operated between the Airport and St. Andrew Square.
 This is due to the unique opportunity TEL has to combine bus and tram operations ensuring the combined entity is in a far stronger position than if bus and tram operations were in competition with each other.
 Furthermore, the addition of tram ensures TEL is in a stronger position to meet the passenger demand that is expected to result from long term growth in Edinburgh.
 The analysis undertaken to refresh the Business Case for Phase 1a has confirmed the viability of the project, taking into account the downturn in development as a result of the recession.
 While the impact of the recession on the pace and size of development in the city has been significant, most notably at the Waterfront, it is important to consider the long term view.
-The significant, most notably at the Waterfront, it is important to consider the long term view.
 The tram remains an important stimulant to development and regeneration in the West and North of Edinburgh.

-Based on the work undertaken to date, the conclusion is that a first incremental phase from the Airportt o St Andrew Square is capable of being delivered within the current funding commitment.
+Based on the work undertaken to date, the conclusion is that a first incremental phase from the Airport to St Andrew Square is capable of being delivered within the current funding commitment.
 Of the current funding CEC has committed £45m to the project, of which £25m comes from developers' contributions.